Yandex Cloud

 --settings=<list_of_ClickHouse®>_settings

-The command only changes the settings that are explicitly specified in the --settings parameter.
-For example, the command with the parameter --settings="readonly=1" only changes the readonly setting and doesn't reset the values of the other settings.
+The command only updates the settings that are explicitly specified in the --settings parameter.
+For example, the command with the --settings="readonly=1" parameter will only update the readonly setting and will not reset the values of the other settings.
 This is how changing ClickHouse® settings differs from changing quota settings.

 You cannot use this command to delete an existing setting.
 You can only explicitly set it to its default value (specified for each setting).